saattrupdan/saattrupdan.com/src/posts/2023-04-03-crash-course-in-vue.md

 Also, a disclaimer: I'm still a Vue.js beginner, with only a few months of experience at this point, so take everything I say with many grains of salt.

+This post is part of a series on Vue.js:

+1. A Crash Course in Vue.js
+2. <router-link to="/posts/2023-09-28-dark-mode-in-vuejs">Dark Mode in
+   Vue.js</router-link>

 ### Hello World with a Foot